 - If your case is deemed complete and you confirm your intent to proceed, you will be placed on the waitlist for your second and final interview.
 Applicants are placed on the waitlist in order of completing the first two steps.

 STEP 3: SCHEDULE AND ATTEND YOUR FINAL INTERVIEW TO TAKE THE OATH OF RENUNCIATION OF U.S. CITIZENSHIP WITH ALL REQUIRED ORIGINAL DOCUMENTS AND PAY THE FEE.

-- Scheduling: You will be contacted by e-mail and provided with the day and time of your final interview.
+- Scheduling: You will be provided with the day and time of your final interview.
 You may receive interim phone calls or emails to discuss any outstanding issues.